On Conditioning Brownian Particles to Coalesce: Precise statement of the main result

 \subsection{MMAF and cylindrical Wiener process}

-The goal of this section is to explain how to construct, given a MMAF $\Y$, a cylindrical Wiener process $\W$ starting at the same point which satisfies equation~\eqref{intro:equ_couple}, in order to complete step (S2) of Section~\ref{parag:intro_main_result}.
+The goal of this section is the precise construction of a cylindrical Wiener process $\W$ for which the equality~\eqref{intro:equ_couple} holds for a given MMAF $\Y$.
+This will complete step (S2) from the introduction.